openshift/assisted-service/docs/baremetal-agent-controller.md

     credentialsName: bmc-secret
 ```

-Setting `automatedCleaningMode` field and the `inspect.metal3.io` annotation are both optional.
+Setting `automatedCleaningMode` field and the `inspect.metal3.io` annotations are both optional.
 If
 skipped, the `BareMetalHost` will boot IPA and spend some time in the inspecting phase when the
 manifest is applied.
-Setting the `infraenvs.agent-install.openshift.io` is required.
-Without it,
+Setting the `infraenvs.agent-install.openshift.io` is required and it must be
-BMAC won't be able to set the ISO Url in the BareMetalHost resource.
+set to the name of the InfraEnv to use.
+Without it, BMAC won't be able to set the ISO Url in the
+BareMetalHost resource.

 It is possible to specify `RootDeviceHints` for the `BareMetalHost` resource.
 Root device hints are
 used to tell the installer what disk to use as the installation disk.
 Refer to the